What to Ask a Potential Financial Planner

 Along with years of experience, you may wish to ask the advisor what subjects they are most interested in pursuing.
 Their answers should reflect subjects that are pertinent to their ideal client.
 If they say they work with retirees, but they are most interested in actively trading currencies, that should concern you.
 An advisor’s continuing education and professional interests should be aligned with the type of client they work with.

-3. Ask a Potential Financial Advisor to Explain a Concept to You
+3. Ask Him or Her to Explain a Concept to You

 What you are looking for here is, can you understand their explanation?
 If they speak over your head, or their answer makes no sense, ask for clarification.
 If you still don't understand the answer, then move on.
 You want to work with someone who can explain financial concepts to you in a language you can understand.